BWOil/BankingAppConsole/README.md

-- Facade - Managers (Menu)
+2.Facade - Managers (Menu)
 Summary:
+The Facade pattern simplifies interactions with a complex system by providing a single unified interface.
+This pattern hides the system's complexity and makes it more accessible and easier for clients to use.

 Purpose: